seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 7. Finally, choose which access key to sign the shared access signature.
 If you revoke the access key, any shared access signature created from the access key is invalidated.

-8. Once you configured all the options, please see the below image then select Generate SAS and connection string.
+8. Once you configured all the options, then select Generate SAS and connection string.

 ![image](media/life18.png)